 • YSC: Potomac Service Center – 11 months on average

-Among all field centers, the fastest one is usually the Nebraska Center, but the wait times change all the time, and it perhaps will not be the fastest one when you make your application.
+Among all field centers, the fastest one is usually the Nebraska Center, but the wait times change frequently, and it perhaps will not be the fastest one when you make your application.

 VisaNation Immigration Law Success Stories Graphic